 Sharon Pham, Ph.D.
 Associate Professor of Counselling Psychology

 Janice Priess, M.A.
 Assistant Professor of Counselling Psychology

-Graduates build careers with child & family services, addictions foundations, private practices across Canada, pregnancy crisis care centers and not-for-profit agencies.
+Graduates build careers with child & family services, addictions foundations, private practices across Canada, pregnancy crisis care centers, and not-for-profit agencies and NGOs world-wide.
 Others pursue doctoral studies.